enel-gdh-educational/katacoda-scenarios/version-control/multi-branching/07-rebase.md

 Esempio

-### The risk of rebasing...SERVE???

-While useful, rebasing branches can lead to ambiguities.
-When rebasing commits in one branch are deleted and reapplied on another branch; if the former branch is then extended, and merged back to the latter, commits might be...

 ### Rebase or merge?

 Either `merge` and `rebase` have their own pros and cons, and should be used accordingly.
 When using `merge`, the commit history is preserved and can be traced back, allowing developers to identify where and when ALL changes happened – even those that were subequently reverted or discarded: this can result in a rather convoluted history.
 On the other hand, `rebase` rewrites the branching structure of the repository, resulting in a cleaner, more readable history.
-However, rebasing branches can lead to ambiguities especially when multiple contributors work on
+However, as rebasing effectively relocates commits, is prone to ambiguities.
+This is particularly true when multiple developers working off a remote repository are involved: in this scenario, `rebase` should be used with caution.

 ## Exercise